bartbartelds/obsidian-writing/class notes/workdoc.md

 ### Opening paragraph
 needs to establish tone, have motion, feature an active protagonist acting on a goal.
 It should promise motion and promise change.
 It does not have to feature introduction to the actual main plot - but should feature some events and motivations that are plot-adjecent in tone and in content.

-Refer to opening scenes of A new hope or indiana jones -
+*Refer to opening scenes of A new hope or indiana jones. *

+Character promise - set up a desire, a problem, a challenge, a motivation that is acted on / that will intersect with story developments later.